Differente countries passportsAre you looking to move to Portugal but unsure which residency visa option to choose? Stay with us.

 and job creation

-• Fund subscription: Make a contribution to a qualified investment fund, such as a venture capital or private equity fund, worth at least €500,000.
+• Fund subscription: Contribute to a Golden Visa investment fund, such as a venture capital or private equity fund, worth at least €500,000

 • Scientific research: Science or Technology research contribution of at least €500,000